 On the other hand, developing a long-term tax strategy involves looking into the future where there is always a degree of uncertainty.
 Planning involves forecasting and assumptions.
 By making a recommendation or developing a forward-looking plan, there is a chance that the tax pro could be wrong, or the strategy might not work out perfectly.
 The thought of this could be very unsettling for a professional who is used to safely and precisely recording the past.
 There is no risk for the recommendation or the referral that they don’t make.

 But while the tax professional is playing it safe, the client could be writing bigger checks than necessary to the IRS.
 It takes a rare tax professional indeed to be willing to offer tax planning advice or a referral to another professional.

 Ask your pro about their ability and willingness to provide in-depth tax planning that involves tax mitigation strategies.
 If they are able & willing, you should be willing to pay for it.
 If they are not, you will have to look elsewhere for tax planning advice even if you keep your tax prep business where it is.

 How We Are Different

-At Frontier Wealth Strategies, we are not an accounting firm so we're not stuck on some deadline-driven hamster wheel.
+We are not an accounting firm so we’re not stuck on some deadline-driven hamster wheel.
 We believe that taxes are intertwined with all other aspects of financial planning.
 To ignore taxes in wealth management is negligent, so we take the time to listen to you and understand your situation.
 We have the ability to develop, implement, and monitor a tax mitigation plan for you as part of your wealth management.
 If you’re not satisfied with the current level of tax planning that you are receiving from your accounting firm or current financial advisor, we’re always available to talk.